RPGame-Live/.github/profile/README.md

     - Each time the boss is defeated, massive pools of treasure are given to the participants.
     - After a time, a new boss will be presented with multipliers to make the fights more difficult or last longer, requiring more effort to take the boss down.

-- RPGame Live - Discord, and potentially Guilded, with text channel based games and interactions:
+- RPGame Live: Discord, and potentially Guilded, with text channel based games and interactions:
   - Text based simulated boss fights (Similar to the Monogame version except that you join the fight within a time limit and wait for the fight to finish).
     - These fights will likely start off as randomly spawned fights from interactions made within the RPGame Live Discord/Guilded server.
   - Time based roster quests where you queue into a roster to participate into quests for the day.